-An internship in Communication Studies is intended to provide undergraduate students with academic experience not available in structured courses and that will extend and/or complement prior coursework.
-Through an internship, classroom instruction is enhanced by the acquisition of practical experiences outside the classroom and students benefit from working closely with a practicing professional in the field.
-Such an experience may increase a student’s marketability in the search for permanent employment.
+An internship in Communication Studies is intended to provide undergraduate students with academic experience not available in structured courses.
+Students benefit from working closely with a practicing professional in the field.
+Such experience may increase a student’s marketability in the search for permanent employment.

-Although not a degree requirement, the Department of Communication Studies considers an internship to be an important component of an undergraduate education.
-An internship may be completed at any time during the student’s course of study in the department, but is recommended during the summer between junior and senior year when the student’s theoretical background is strongest.
+An internship may be completed at any time during the student’s course of study in the department, but is recommended during the last two years, when the student’s theoretical background is strongest.

 STEPS FOR APPLYING FOR CREDIT

-1. Find an unpaid internship: see List of Current Available Internships.
+1. Find an unpaid internship: see List of Current Available Internships, or initiate your own search.

-3. Email one copy of your transcript (can be unofficial and printed from Student Central, but be sure it has your GPA) to Kristin Hondros at: firstname.lastname@example.org
+3. Email one copy of your transcript (can be unofficial and printed from Student Central, but be sure it has your GPA) to Freya Thimsen (email@example.com) from August 20 to May 05.
+No applications are accepted between June 02 and August 19.

-6. The Internship Advisor will let you know if your internship has been accepted.
-This notification will include the requirements for obtaining academic credit in the semester following your internship.
+5. The Internship Advisor (see step #8) will let you know if your internship has been accepted.
+This notification will include the requirements for obtaining academic credit.

-7. In the semester following your internship, you will be registered for COMM 397: Internship.
-During the semester you will meet with your advisor and turn in all required work and paperwork by the agreed upon due date.
+6. In the Fall semester following your summer internship, you will be registered for COMM 397: Internship.
+If you have an internship during the academic year, you can be enrolled in COMM 397 at the same time as you are fulfilling your internship hours.
+During the semester that you are enrolled on COMM 397, you will meet with your advisor and turn in all required work by the agreed upon due date.
+Failing to do so will affect your grade.

 RULES AND RESTRICTIONS

-2. Forms must be turned in and completed by the end of the semester prior to your internship.
+2. The Internship Application must be completed by the end of the semester prior to your internship, or within the first two weeks of the semester within which it will take place.
 Applications for course credit for Summer Internships must be turned in no later than June 01, 2013.

 4. The number of credit hours granted depends on the number of hours actually worked.
 Students completing 120 hours of on-site work can earn 3 hours of academic credit.
 Students working 40 hours can earn 1 hour of academic credit.
-Anyone working 120 hours fulfills the Experiential Education Requirement.
+Anyone working 100 hours or more fulfills the Experiential Education Requirement.

 5. No student may earn more than 3 credit hours for internships in the Department of Communication Studies or 12 credit hours for internships and/or independent studies across departments.
 Student may only receive credit for COMM 397 once.